-David Sorensen is a managing shareholder and co-chair of Berger & Montague's antitrust department.
+David Sorensen is a Managing Shareholder and Co-Chair of the Firm’s antitrust department.
 He graduated from Duke University (A.B.
 1983) and Yale Law School (J.D.
 1989), and clerked for the Hon.
 Norma L. Shapiro (E.D.
 Pa.).
 He concentrates his practice on antitrust and environmental class actions.

 Mr. Sorensen co-tried Cook v.
 Rockwell Int’l Corp., No. 90-181 (D. Colo.) and received, along with the entire trial team, the “Trial Lawyer of the Year” award in 2009 from the Public Justice Foundation for their work on the case, which resulted in a jury verdict of $554 million in February 2006, after a four-month trial, on behalf of thousands of property owners near the former Rocky Flats nuclear weapons plant located outside Denver, Colorado.
 The jury verdict was then the largest in Colorado history, and was the first time a jury has awarded damages to property owners living near one of the nation’s nuclear weapons sites.
 In 2008, after extensive post-trial motions, the District Court entered a $926 million judgment for the plaintiffs.
 The jury verdict in the case was vacated on appeal in 2010.
 In 2015, on a second trip to the Tenth Circuit Court of Appeals, Plaintiffs secured a victory with the case being sent back to the district court.
 In 2016, the parties reached a $375 million settlement, which received final approval in 2017.